natasharamburrun/Technical-test-Birdie/README.md

 #### Build:

 - Built an application where the user can select an option on a dropdown box which triggers an onChange handler
-- Set up backend to obtain data from mySQL database
+- Set up the backend to obtain data from the MySQL database
-- Request that the getResult method sends a AXIOS GET request calling the API
+- Request that the getResult method sends an AXIOS GET request calling the API
-- Set up frontend using React requesting RES.JSON response and setState
+- Set up frontend using React requesting res.JSON response and setState
 - Update UI rendering query results